cyber-murmel/cheatsheets/system_setups/RPi_wifi_on_boot.md

 # vim /etc/dhcpcd.conf
- env wpa_supplicant_driver=wext  # this is only needed, if your interface doesn't support the default driver env ifwireless=1                # this tells dhcpcd that the interface is wireless interface wlan0                 # the rest is a standard dhcpcd conf static ip_address=.../... static routers=... static domain_name_servers=...
+ env wpa_supplicant_driver=wext  # this is only needed, if your interface doesn't support the default driver env ifwireless=1                # this tells dhcpcd that the interface is wireless interface $yourInterfaceName    # the rest is a standard dhcpcd conf static ip_address=.../... static routers=... static domain_name_servers=...